hclivess/nado/README.md

 There are multiple cycles for every block.
 It starts with accepting peers and transactions directly.
 In the second stage, transactions and peers are stored in a buffer for the following block so that transactions can stabilize across the network.
-NADO prefers decentralization over efficiency, which means it exposes consensus more than the invidual node, which makes it more resilient regarding SPOF but less efficient.
+NADO prefers decentralization to efficiency, which means it exposes consensus more than the individual node, which makes it more resilient regarding SPOF but less efficient.

 ## But is there a premise?